emilia82/basic-currencyconverter-react/README.md

 ## Description

-Simple and effective currency calculator.
-It Converts the number of zlotys entered by the user into Euro.
+Effective currency calculator.
+Recalculates the amount entered by the user.
+The user selects the currency (EUR, USD, CHF, GB) to which he wants to convert PLN.
 The result is shown under the calculator in the "Your Euro Score" section.

 The following technologies were used: HTML, CMS in the BEM convention and javascript.